 Our rating of 7 here is based on the Titan crew cab, which is the most popular.
 Nissan offers an extended-cab Titan that is only attractive for its low price in base configuration, and a Titan XD that’s bigger, but doesn’t offer much more capability.
 All configurations would net relatively the same score; we give the Titan a point above average for its comfy front seats and spacious bed.

 The regular-cab Titan is now gone from the lineup; not many bought one anyway.
 What’s left are four-door Titans with one of two rear-door configurations: rear swinging extended cabs, and full four-door models.
-The Titan crew cab is most popular and is equipped as standard with two bench seats that can accommodate six adults.
+The Titan crew cab is most popular and is equipped as standard with two bench seats that can accommodate up to six adults.
 Front bucket seats that are both comfortable and spacious will be more popular among trucks found on dealer lots.
 The rear bench folds up for more in-cab storage space, and rear-seat passengers get more than 38 inches of leg room.
 Most Titans will be shod in durable cloth, although handsome leather upholstery is available in top trims.